biojava/biojava.github.io/wiki/BioJava:PhyloSOC07.md

 ------------------------------------------------------------------------

-Day 1: Debugging AddTree Method & commit the source code
+Day 1: Debugging AddTree Method & commit the source code -done

-Day 2: PHYLIP installation & learning how to use it (http://evolution.genetics.washington.edu/phylip.html)
+Day 2: PHYLIP installation & learning how to use it - done (http://evolution.genetics.washington.edu/phylip.html)

-Day 3: Practicing PHYLIP with MP/ML/Bootstrap methods
+Day 3: Practicing PHYLIP with MP/ML/Bootstrap methods - done

-Day 4: Developing the wrapper for PHYLIP MP method (1) - parser
+Day 4: Developing the wrapper for PHYLIP MP method (1) - parser (still working as 30th.
+Jul.)

-Day 5: Developing the wrapper for PHYLIP MP method (2) - builing objects from the output
+Day 5: Developing the wrapper for PHYLIP MP method (2) - builing objects from the output (to be worked out)

 **Part IV : Maximum Likelihood**

 ------------------------------------------------------------------------

 *Week 11 Maxumum Likelihood Method*

+Day 1: Developing the wrapper for PHYLIP MP method (1) - parser

+Day 2: Developing the wrapper for PHYLIP MP method (2) - builing objects from the output

+Day 3: Developing the wrapper for PHYLIP ML method (1) - parser

+Day 4: Developing the wrapper for PHYLIP ML method (2) - builing objects from the output

+Day 5: Debugging

 1. aligning sequences